 An employer and an employee cannot submit a dispute to private arbitration.
+Arbitration agreements between employers and employees are invalid and unenforceable.

 Employee waiver of rights

 48 May an employee agree to waive statutory and contractual rights to potential employment claims?